SpaceX sets $135 price for blockbuster IPO, upending Wall Street convention

 The prospective investor said there has been a sense that major firms are “posturing” by saying “we put the money in early” - a position that both reflects and reaffirms Musk’s leverage over investors.

 SpaceX lacks a clear public market benchmark, given the paucity of public space companies and the company's interests across aerospace, telecom and defense.
-The company's revenue rose 33 per cent to $18.67 billion in 2025, but posted a net loss of $4.94 billion.
+The company posted a net loss of $4.94 billion in 2025, even as revenue rose 33 per cent to $18.67 billion.

-“On the face of it, a ~90x+ revenue multiple is high by any standard, particularly when compared to traditional aerospace or telecom peers," said Tim Hatt, head of research and consulting at GSMA Intelligence, the research arm of global telecoms industry body GSMA.
+“On the face of it, a ~90x+ revenue multiple is high by any standard," said Tim Hatt, head of research and consulting at GSMA Intelligence, the research arm of global telecoms industry body GSMA.
 "But then again, SpaceX is not traditional in any way and there are no true public comparables."

 The road show is where companies and their bankers typically sound out investors in order to arrive at a price range for their share sale.
 The process emphasizes bankers’ relationships with potential investors and their understanding of the market for the coming offering.